rabblerouser/core/README.md

 ### Linting

-Linting is still a work in progress, but eventually it will be added to the build, so you'll need to adhere to the style specified in our eslint configs.
-To run eslint across the whole codebase, do:
+We use eslint to enforce a consisten style across the project.
+Linting of the frontend code is already part of the build, and the backend will be soon as well.
+To run eslint use one of these commands:

+    npm run lint-frontend
+    npm run lint-backend
-    npm run lint
+    npm run lint #does both

 To lint just a specific file or directory:

     ./node_modules/.bin/eslint --ext js,jsx src/path/to/file

 If you're not sure how to fix an eslint error, you can look up the docs for specific rules using a URL like: http://eslint.org/docs/rules/arrow-parens.
 In this case, `arrow-parens` is the name of the rule.

 We're using the [airbnb style](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) (slightly modified), which encourages use of many ES6 features.
 If you're not up to speed on ES6, this reference may come in handy: http://es6-features.org/.